IreneKilgannon/Computer-Infrastructure/README.md

       uses: actions/checkout@v4
 ```

-To build an action the first step is to checkout the repository.
+To build an action the first step is to check out the repository.
 There is a repository of predefined actions available on [github.com/actions](https://github.com/actions).
-The [checkout action](https://github.com/actions/checkout/tree/main) does what it says on the tin and checks out the users repository so that the workflow can access it.
+The [checkout action](https://github.com/actions/checkout/tree/main) checks out the user's repository so that the workflow can access it.
 The version was updated to v4, which is the latest version as per the documentation.

 ```yml
     # Step 2: Set up Python